juhaku/juhakudb/README.md

 you to write more robust queries as well as SQL predicates without mentioning the size of the code.
 Since 2.1.0 you only need write half as much as previously with more expressive api.

-For example compare below the statements.
+For example compare statements below.
 Above one is how it is written currently and below you can find old substitute.
 ```java
 builder.in("this.name", "john", "kimmo").not().eq("name", "kim");